-Parameter WLAN Management Primary Access Controller Specifies the primary access controller Secondary Access Controller Specifies the secondary access controller
+Parameter WLAN Management Primary Aco cess Cont roller Specifies the primary access controller Secondary troller Access Con- Specifies the secondary access controller

 WLAN Configuration

 Running in client mode, it is possible to connect to one ore more remote access-points.
 The system will switch to the next network in the list in case one goes down and return to the highest-prioritized network as soon as it comes back.
 You can perform a WLAN network scan and pick the settings from the discovered information directly.
 The authentication credentials have to be obtained by the operator of the remote access point.